IT Project Dashboard

 Expense Management System

-A new travel and travel expense management solution is required as the existing tools in the Minerva system (Advances and Expense Reports) are cumbersome, highly manual, and principally paper-driven, with substandard user experience.
-This project aims to implement and deploy Workday’s Expenses module as the University’s new travel expense management application that will also integrate with the tools (Online Booking Tool, Central Airfare Card, and Individual Travel Corporate Card) that are part of the travel management program at McGill.
-Target delivery: Spring 2026
+A new travel and travel expense management solution was required as the existing tools in the Minerva system (Advances and Expense Reports) were found to be cumbersome, highly manual, and principally paper-driven, providing a substandard user experience.
+This project implemented and deployed Workday’s Expenses module as the University’s new travel expense management application, which also integrates with the tools (Online Booking Tool, Central Airfare Card, and Individual Travel Corporate Card) that were part of the travel management program at McGill.
+It is now in hypercare.

 Consult the Workday Expenses Project summary page.